nestordemeure/breviarium/data/english.md

 Do not insult the bad outcome of one who did not obey your counsel.
 Rather, excuse the outcome in the executor.

-To one boasting of his wealth, strength, dexterity in leaping, counsel, aid - do not suggest anything openly that you were.
-If you know his ignorance, feign it.
-But if you have been gravely injured by a superior, not only do not complain, but do not even let him notice that you were injured, because they hate the one they have injured.
+To one boasting of his wealth, strength, dexterity in leaping, counsel, aid—do not act in a way that suggests you are not enjoying it.
+If you know his ignorance, feign ignorance yourself.

+However, if you have been gravely injured by a superior, not only do not complain, but do not even let him notice that you were injured, because they hate the one they have injured.

 Praise even the smallest gifts as the greatest, if from your lord.
 Boast that you love him supremely, show it.